Parralogic/AutoBackup/READme.txt

 This script will autobackup a "directory/s" to an external drive that is formatted to ntfs.
 It just makes sense, in my opinion to format an external drive to ntfs to be more versatile, it is practical.
+Please insert the drive that is going to be used to backup first, then run script.
+****Do not mount the drive or auto-mount the drive!

 NOTE!: Do not delete the created "USB-INFO" file, unless you're going to use a different drive.
 Please edit the script and change the 6th line of the script to represent your path of this directory,